cbegeman/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Requirement: Performance is not degraded below an acceptable level.

-Requirement: Layer thicknesses are non-negative (and above a minimum thickness).
+Requirement: Layer thicknesses are non-negative.

 *Possible additional requirements:
 - re. development of instabilities